 Neal Communities was named America’s Best Builder by Builder Magazine and the National Association of Home Builders for 2012 (homebuilders in the 100-400 home per year category) and Neal Communities is number 2 in the Tampa Bay area.

-Pat Neal was recently on Governor Rick Scott’s Transition Team and was charged with the successful reorganization of the Department of Management Services.
+Pat Neal was a member of Governor Rick Scott's transition team, on the Department of Management Services.
 He is a member and former chair of the Judicial Nominating Commission, was elected as the Secretary for the Board of Directors of TaxWatch and currently serves on the Center for Governmental Efficiency Committee of TaxWatch.

 Formerly Neal was chair of the Florida Commission on Ethics, a state agency created in the Florida Constitution which oversees the conduct of Floridas 380,000 public employees.